Jummy-gold/LITA-_Class_Documentation-HR-Data-Analysis/README.md

 - Github for Portfolio Building

 - This analysis explore the overall performance of employee in the Incubator Hub HR data, it pay keen attention to the employees educational background, gender and age group as it relates to the rate of attrition.

-DATA SOURCE
+ ## DATA SOURCE

 Power BI for building visualization base on the data received

 Data Cleaning and Preparations

 In the initial phase of data cleaning and preparation, we performed the following

  Data Loading and Inspection
  Handling Missing Variables
-    Data cleaning and formatting
+ Data Cleaning and Formatting
-    Creation of calculated columns in Power BI Creation of Measures to help with summary
+ Creation of calculated columns in power BI
+ Creationof Measuresto help with summary

 ### Exploratory Data Analysis